vlrnfonts/fonts/README.md

-## Skate Blade
+## SkateBlade

-Skate Blade is a geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
+SkateBlade is a geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
 This font is suitable for graphic projects, logos and branding.

 ![Skate_Blade_01](https://github.com/vlrnfonts/fonts/assets/160312338/19b15e74-c1de-4c53-accb-8f746e408f77)